***The NYU Music Department has some important news to share with you.***

 When will the new schedule take effect?

 Immediately.
-Again, under the department’s new “two-years-on/one-year-off” admissions cycle, the 2020-21 academic year will be an “off” year.
-The next time the department will be accepting applications is for the 2022-23 academic year.
-Students interested in applying for admittance at that time should file their application no later than January 4, 2022.
-The application will become available in September 2021.
+The next time the department will be accepting applications is for the 2024-25 academic year.
+The application will become available in September 2023.
 We encourage interested students to begin talking to faculty and current graduate students about the program now.

 What else about the program is changing?